Thank you for showing an interest in the Technology department. The National Curriculum states:

 - WJEC Level 2 Engineering – In this course, students learn how to produce their own technical drawings as well as learning how to interpret technical drawings produced by others in order to manufacture a wide range of engineering products.

-If students decide to enrol at the Sixth Form, they have the option to study A-level Product Design and A-level Fashion and Textiles here in the Technology department.
+If students decide to enrol at the Sixth Form, they have the option to study A-level Fashion and Textiles here in the Technology department.

 On this course students are taught theory and workshop based manufacturing as well as 3D design skills at different points throughout the course to allow them to develop the skills, knowledge and understanding to succeed in both coursework and exam based units.